 Tuesday: The day begins with an immersive Italian class, with a walk around the treed neighborhood of the Aventine and an introduction to basic conversation and vocabulary.
-Students return for an orientation session in the Centro and lunch in the cafeteria.
+Students return for an orientation session and lunch in the Centro.
 The afternoon takes us across the street for a brief introduction to the ancient city at the site of Rome’s Hippodrome, where chariot racers once vied for victory, and a walk up to the Capitoline Hill—the site of some of the city’s earliest Bronze Age settlements and now a seat of local government.

 Wednesday: We begin class with an archaeology walk through the city’s oldest landmarks, from the Republican temples at the Largo Argentina to the Palatine Hill.
-After lunch, students have some time to work in St. Stephen’s library on their reading, before a lecture on Rome’s Republican and Imperial history.
+After lunch, students have some time to work in Centro’s library on their reading, before a lecture on Rome’s Republican and Imperial history.
 After dinner, Italian class will be a trip to the outstanding nearby gelateria.

 Thursday: Immersive Italian takes us this morning to Rome’s colorful and historical Campo dei Fiori open-air market and a snack at one of the city’s best bakeries.
 A lecture on the first emperor, Augustus, and the birth of imperial Rome will prepare students for an afternoon visit to the city’s Augustan monuments, including the Ara Pacis and the Mausoleum of Augustus.
-After dinner at St. Stephen’s, there will be organized games and activities on campus.
+After dinner at the Centro, there will be organized games and activities on campus.